stark1tty/awesome-PhD/README.md

 ### Academia
 - [ACADEMIC STACK EXCHANGE](https://academia.stackexchange.com/): Q&A for academics and those enrolled in higher education.

+#### Academic Profiles and Networks
+- [RESEARCHGATE](https://www.researchgate.net/): Discover scientific knowledge and stay connected to the world of science.
+Discover research.
+Connect with your scientific community.
+Measure your impact.
+- [ORCID](https://orcid.org/): Get an ORCID - an "Open Researcher and Contributor ID" which is a persistent digital identifier that you own and control, and that distinguishes you from every other researcher.
+Link your projects and output to your ORCID.

+#### Concepts
+- [H-INDEX](https://www.pnas.org/doi/10.1073/pnas.0507655102): Today, an academic career strongly depends on the peer-reviewed publication productivity and its impact.
+Both are meant to be reflected in one single number: the h-index.
+This is how it was proposed and how it works.
+- [IMPORTANCE OF STUPIDIY IN ACADEMIC RESEARCH](https://journals.biologists.com/jcs/article/121/11/1771/30038/The-importance-of-stupidity-in-scientific-research): You read that right.

 ### Accessibility and Inclusion

+#### For Refugees
+- [SCIENCE4REFUGEES](https://euraxess.ec.europa.eu/jobs/science4refugees): The Science4Refugees initiative and EURAXESS portal provide research refugee friendly internships, part-time and full-time jobs, access to an European Research Community, as well as a complete range of information and support services on working and living in Europe.

+#### Guides
+- [EQUITY COMPASS](https://www.futurelearn.com/courses/equity-informal-stem-learning-using-the-equity-compass): A great free online course called "Equity in Informal STEM Learning: Using the Equity Compass" on how to be more inclusive.
+- [HOW TO UNF*CK YOUR LIFE WHEN YOU HAVE ADHD](https://docs.google.com/document/d/11-MQhgwwFIW5JGvQqmNtE1zDabNF_IBsPE-5_odw_I8/edit): A resource guide tailored to university students with ADHD.

+#### Tools for Disabilities
 - [COLS4ALL](https://github.com/mtennekes/cols4all): An R package "for selecting color palettes.
 'Color for all' refers to [the authors'] mission that colors should be usable for not just people with normal color vision, but also for people with color vision deficiency".
 - [ECOUTE](https://github.com/SevaSk/ecoute): Ecoute is a live transcription tool that provides real-time transcripts for both the user's microphone input (You) and the user's speakers output (Speaker) in a textbox.
 It also generates a suggested response using OpenAI's GPT-3.5 for the user to say based on the live transcription of the conversation.
 Good for prompting those with social anxiety, hearing issues and other disabilities.
-- [EQUITY COMPASS](https://www.futurelearn.com/courses/equity-informal-stem-learning-using-the-equity-compass): A great free online course called "Equity in Informal STEM Learning: Using the Equity Compass" on how to be more inclusive.
-- [HOW TO UNF*CK YOUR LIFE WHEN YOU HAVE ADHD](https://docs.google.com/document/d/11-MQhgwwFIW5JGvQqmNtE1zDabNF_IBsPE-5_odw_I8/edit): A resource guide tailored to university students with ADHD.

 ### Blogs
+- [REASEARCHBUZZ](https://researchbuzz.me/): News and resources about search engines, databases, social media, and more.
 - [THE THESIS WHISPERER](https://thesiswhisperer.com/): The Thesis Whisperer is a well-established, popular blog written by Professor Inger Mewburn, director of researcher development at The Australian National University.

 ### Books